 General information on the EVW and how to apply for the ETA can be found in our Electronic Travel Authorisation guidance.

 The Graduate visa enables Student or Tier 4 visa holders in the UK who have successfully completed a degree at degree level or higher to undertake and/or look for work for two years.
 PhD or other doctoral level students receive a Graduate visa for three years.

 Nationals of some countries will require a visa to visit or transit through Europe.

 For more information read our Schengen visa guidance.

-Exam board decisions may have an impact on a student's Tier 4 visa and immigration status.
+Exam board decisions may have an impact on a student's Tier 4 or Student visa and immigration status.

 Further information can be found in our guidance.

 Inviting family and friends for a visit or to attend your graduation ceremony